SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

                                 ( key_field = 7 comp1 = ... ) ).

 "In the following example, the internal table from above is looped across.
-You "can imagine modifying the components when mapping the fields (as inidicated by the "concatentation in the example).
-In doing so, the internal table values are modified "(or not) and inserted into the database table.
+You "can imagine modifying the components (or not) when mapping the fields (as indicated "by the concatentation in the example).
+In doing so, the internal table values may or "may be not modified and inserted into the database table.
 INSERT dbtab FROM TABLE @( VALUE #( FOR wa IN it ( key_field = wa-key_field
                                                    comp1 = wa-comp1 && 'XYZ'
                                                    ... ) ) ).

 "Using a constructor expression with VALUE and BASE in an UPDATE statement "The example assumes selecting an entry from a database, modifying it, and updating it again,